TV shows like Suits might have given you a glimpse into the work of paralegals, with their late nights and challenging projects.

 This particularly does not describe the role of paralegals in helping people get justice.
-“I am fulfilled when we are able to get our clients the medical treatment they need,” says Basenese, “It’s also fulfilling when our lawyers negotiate top-dollar settlements to compensate the client for his or her injury.”
+“I am fulfilled when we can get our clients the medical treatment they need,” says Basenese, “It’s also fulfilling when our lawyers negotiate top-dollar settlements to compensate the client for his or her injury.”

 Read: Work from Home Paralegal